JeschkeLab/DeerLabWorkshop2023/RIDME/Example2/readme.md

 ### Outlook

 One has access to all fitting results via, for example, `results[0].P`.
 Therefore, you can compare distance distributions and their uncertainties for different mixing times.
 Alternatively, you can try to perform a global fitting of the dataset assuming a unique distance distribution.
 More details are in the [DeerLab example](https://jeschkelab.github.io/DeerLab/auto_examples/intermediate/ex_global_fitting_4pdeer.html#sphx-glr-auto-examples-intermediate-ex-global-fitting-4pdeer-py) and the [DeerLab guide](https://jeschkelab.github.io/DeerLab/modeling_guide.html).

+### License

+Designed and prepared by Sergei Kuzin, ETH Zurich, 2023.
+Free to use, modify and share.